 Coalition

-In early June of 1970, El Rio Coalition Front led a big door to door petition drive.
-They did so in order to prove that they represented the needs of the people and legitimate their role as the community spokespersons.
-After they turned in their petition to the Mayor and Council, the group staged a press conference to announce, "we turned in thousands of signatures and waited and waited" for a response from City Officials.
-The City council acknowledged receipt of the neighborhoods' demands and then dismissed it as "…a good idea for a vague future.
+In early June of 1970, El Rio Coalition Front led a big door-to-door petition drive.
+They did this to prove that they represented the needs of the people and to legitimatize their role as the community spokespersons.
+After they turned in their petition to the Mayor and Council, the group staged a press conference to announce, “we turned in thousands of signatures and waited and waited” for a response from city officials.
+The city council acknowledged receipt of the neighborhoods’ demands and then dismissed it as “…a good idea for a vague future.”
 The city, however, acknowledged that the survey would serve to provide them with vital planning information.

 The organizers remained undeterred.
-They had expected the City Council's inaction and weak response.
+They had expected the council’s inaction and weak response.
 The Chicano activists had staged the petition drive to demonstrate that working within the system and abiding to democratic principles would fail.
-They sought to garner support for their cause by allowing people in to see that more radical action was required to accomplish their goal.
+They sought to garner support for their cause by allowing people in to see that radical action was required to accomplish their goal.
 Name Castillo???.
-Going through the correct protocols and having the petitions circulated and sent to the City was just a way "to gently show the elder generation residents that demonstrations and marches were necessary -- and justified -- after the mayor and city council failed us."
+Going through the correct protocols and having the petitions circulated and sent to the City was just a way “to gently show the elder generation residents that demonstrations and marches were necessary -- and justified -- after the mayor and city council failed us.”
 It was a way to work through and within the system.

-The coalition refused to back off their demand to "have a center with an outside neighborhood swimming pool built on the south portion of the west [golfing] holes."
-In response, city officials tried to offer alternative locations for a future park and center, saying they could not convert the golf course into a park maintaining that it, "… is barred by purchase contract covenants and plain economics."
-More activists began to attend meetings and became more outspoken at various City Council meetings.
-With time, the Coalition's demands became more combative.
+The coalition refused to back off their demand to “have a center with an outside neighborhood swimming pool built on the south portion of the west [golfing] holes.”
+In response, city officials tried to offer alternative locations for a future park and center, saying they could not convert the golf course into a park maintaining that it, “… is barred by purchase contract covenants and plain economics.”
+More activists began to attend meetings and became more outspoken at various city council meetings.
+With time, the Coalition’s demands became more combative.

 Your unedited version: